evilseanbot/bodied/README.md

 To make a networked VRIK avatar:
 * Add a "Bodied Avatar" component to a Humanoid rigged model with an Animator component.
 * Right click on the Bodied Avatar component, click on "Configure Full Body Tracked"
-* Put the avatar in a networked player prefab (An example is provided
+* Put the avatar in a networked player prefab (An example is provided)
 * Have the networked player prefab call "RequestOWnershipForAllTransforms" on the avatar at Start.

+# Examples

+Install the requirements

+Run the "Demo" scene in the Assets/BodiedExamples/Scenes folder.